Improving the Core Experience of a Sports Stats Platform

 A snapshot of the early-stage feature tracking in Airtable.
 I used this board to understand scope, align with dev timelines, and keep track of feature delivery based on timeline and content type.

-From feature planning to functional UI
+From Feature Planning to Functional UI

 Once the features were prioritized, I designed high-fidelity screens and gathered internal feedback within the design team.
 After finalizing, I delivered the designs to developers, walked them through the feature flows, and collaborated on possible adjustments.
 Once aligned, the features were implemented and uploaded to Firebase for internal testing across teams.